Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic09/assignment09_time_series_solution.md

 **Same assignment as a [Kaggle Notebook](https://www.kaggle.com/kashnitsky/a9-demo-time-series-analysis) + [solution](https://www.kaggle.com/kashnitsky/a9-demo-time-series-analysis-solution).**

+**In this assignment, we are using Prophet and ARIMA to analyze the number of views for a Wikipedia [page](https://en.wikipedia.org/wiki/Machine_learning) on Machine Learning.**

 **Fill cells marked with "Your code here" and submit your answers to the questions through the [web form](https://docs.google.com/forms/d/1UYQ_WYSpsV3VSlZAzhSN_YXmyjV7YlTP8EYMg8M8SoM/edit).**